 GABA Labs is developing ingredients that aim to enhance GABA activity in the brain and nervous system, thereby increasing sociability and conviviality while reducing anxiety.

-GABA Labs will bring its beverage compound “Alcarelle” and its active botanical ingredient, known as “ABI”, to market and license this technology to the Drinks Industry.
+GABA Labs will bring the Alcarelle series of synthetic ingredients (including “Alcosynth”) and its active botanical ingredient, known as “ABI”, to market and license this technology to the Drinks Industry.
 They will create new ranges of drinks that give some of the social and conviviality benefits of alcohol whilst reducing the risks of harm.

 GABA Labs is working on a range of compounds that aims to mimic the positive impacts of alcohol – sociability, less anxiety, more conviviality – while avoiding the harm alcohol causes.
 We’ll be licensing these ingredients technologies to Drinks Companies so they can make a whole new generation of healthy drinking choices for adult social drinkers.